 So it was past 07.00.p.m. when we finally reached our ancestral home at Madikeri town.
 And there was no better way to be greeted at home and end the long trip than having a sinful brew of Bella kaapi of Coorg.
 That said, our ride on the coffee belt had come to an end..
 We rode on excellent national highways, state highways and stretches with no roads..
 I must mention that coffee kept us awake and the tyres kept us on track and it was a wonderful experience.

 It is not an expensive car / bike you need for a wonderful trip.
 An efficient engine and a pair of reliable tyres is all that is required if you have a zeal to conquer the roads..
 Bring it on and enjoy the ride!

 I myself work for an automobile manufacturer and my roles include attending to quality issues of seats & airbags.
 I have seen tests performed on dummys for evaluation.
 Trust me, it is insane to imagine the impact of not wearing seat belts.

-1 .Seat belts alone can reduces the risk by 60% in case of a collision.
+Seat belts alone can reduces the risk by 60% in case of a collision.
 In most cars, the airbags don’t deploy unless the seatbelts are worn as they are inter-connected for the electrical system to identify the seat occupancy.
 So buckle up and ensure all your co-passengers too have!

 You may be a safe rider/driver.
 But you don’t know that stranger on the road..
 Remember, someone is waiting back at home for your return.
 Please follow safety rules for their happiness.
 This is the least you can do!

-There is a cable car made of bamboo which will be dropped down and pulled up for old people and goods but it is by foot most of the time.
+There is a cable car made of bamboo which will be dropped down and pulled up for old people and goods, but their daily commutation is by foot most of the time.
 I grew curious and my feet dragged me down the stones that were laid on the path to the village.
 The beauty of the 360 degree greenery and the fresh air had already cleansed my mind off half my worries and tension by the time I clocked the distance to the village.
 There is a small stream, a church and a few huts in this little fairy tale village nestled deep down the valley.
-And the villagers I met on my way enriched me with the simplicity and content of life.
+And the villagers I met on my way enriched me with the simplicity and contentment in life.
 After a good walk down the beautiful valley of Mawkeynrew, my tummy had started to call out for me.
 I savoured the plantains offered to me by the villagers and unwillingly decided to climb back.

 She cut a pomello fruit and mixed it with chilly powder and packed it for my road..
-With a heart full of gratitude, I bid goodbye to this Khasi friend of mine!
+With a heart full of gratitude, I bid goodbye to this new Khasi friend of mine!

-Next up was a quick visit to Adi Kanchi temple.
-A relatively smaller of the 3 main temples dedicated to Parvathi in Kanchi.
+2. Next up was a quick visit to Adi Kanchi temple, a relatively smaller of the 3 main temples dedicated to Parvathi in Kanchi.
 But, this place is considered a must if one is on a pilgrimage in Kanchipuram.